wmatthe/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 These are the variables used in the tidyData dataset:

-subjectId - subject performing the activity

-activityId - id number of activity

-activityType - type of activity measured

-timeBodyAccMean-X - Average time-domain body acceleration

-timeBodyAccMean-Y - Average time-domain body acceleration

-timeBodyAccMean-Z - Average time-domain body acceleration

-timeBodyAcc-std-X - Standard deviation of the time-domain body acceleration

-timeBodyAcc-std-Y - Standard deviation of the time-domain body acceleration

-timeBodyAcc-std-Z - Standard deviation of the time-domain body acceleration

-timeGravityAccMean-X - Average time-domain gravity acceleration

-timeGravityAccMean-Y - Average time-domain gravity acceleration

-timeGravityAccMean-Z - Average time-domain gravity acceleration

-timeGravityAcc-std-X - Standard deviation of the time-domain gravity acceleration

-timeGravityAcc-std-Y - Standard deviation of the time-domain gravity acceleration

-timeGravityAcc-std-Z - Standard deviation of the time-domain gravity acceleration

-timeBodyAccJerkMean-X - Average time-domain body acceleration jerk (derivation of the acceleration in time)

-timeBodyAccJerkMean-Y - Average time-domain body acceleration jerk (derivation of the acceleration in time)

-timeBodyAccJerkMean-Z - Average time-domain body acceleration jerk (derivation of the acceleration in time)

-timeBodyAccJerk-std-X - Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time)

-timeBodyAccJerk-std-Y - Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time)

-timeBodyAccJerk-std-Z Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time)

-timeBodyGyroMean-X - Average time-domain body angular velocity

-timeBodyGyroMean-Y - Average time-domain body angular velocity

-timeBodyGyroMean-Z - Average time-domain body angular velocity

-timeBodyGyro-std-X - Standard deviation of the time-domain body angular velocity

-timeBodyGyro-std-Y - Standard deviation of the time-domain body angular velocity

-timeBodyGyro-std-Z - Standard deviation of the time-domain body angular velocity

-timeBodyGyroJerkMean-X - Average time-domain body angular velocity jerk (derivation of the angular velocity in time)

-timeBodyGyroJerkMean-Y - Average time-domain body angular velocity jerk (derivation of the angular velocity in time)

-timeBodyGyroJerkMean-Z - Average time-domain body angular velocity jerk (derivation of the angular velocity in time)

-timeBodyGyroJerk-std-X - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time)

-timeBodyGyroJerk-std-Y - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time)

-timeBodyGyroJerk-std-Z - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time)

-timeBodyAccMagnitudeMean - Average of the time-domain magnitude of body acceleration

-timeBodyAccMagnitudeStdDev - Standard deviation of the time-domain magnitude of body acceleration

-timeGravityAccMagnitudeMean - Average of the time-domain magnitude of gravity acceleration

-timeGravityAccMagnitudeStdDev - Standard deviation of the time-domain magnitude of gravity acceleration

-timeBodyAccJerkMagnitudeMean - Average of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

-timeBodyAccJerkMagnitudeStdDev - Standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

-timeBodyGyroMagnitudeMean - Average of the time-domain magnitude of body angular velocity

-timeBodyGyroMagnitudeStdDev - Standard deviation of the time-domain magnitude of body angular velocity

-timeBodyGyroJerkMagnitudeMean - Average of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

-timeBodyGyroJerkMagnitudeStdDev	- Standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

-freqBodyAccMean-X - Average frequency-domain body acceleration

-freqBodyAccMean-Y - Average frequency-domain body acceleration

-freqBodyAccMean-Z - Average frequency-domain body acceleration

-freqBodyAcc-std-X - Standard deviation of the frequency-domain body acceleration

-freqBodyAcc-std-Y - Standard deviation of the frequency-domain body acceleration

-freqBodyAcc-std-Z - Standard deviation of the frequency-domain body acceleration

-freqBodyAccMeanFreq-X - Weighted average of the frequency components of the frequency-domain body acceleration

-freqBodyAccMeanFreq-Y - Weighted average of the frequency components of the frequency-domain body acceleration

-freqBodyAccMeanFreq-Z - Weighted average of the frequency components of the frequency-domain body acceleration

-freqBodyAccJerkMean-X - Average frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerkMean-Y - Average frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerkMean-Z - Average frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerk-std-X - Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerk-std-Y - Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerk-std-Z - Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerkMeanFreq-X - Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerkMeanFreq-Y - Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerkMeanFreq-Z - Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

-freqBodyGyroMean-X - Average frequency-domain body angular velocit

-freqBodyGyroMean-Y - Average frequency-domain body angular velocit

-freqBodyGyroMean-Z - Average frequency-domain body angular velocit

-freqBodyGyro-std-X - Standard deviation of the frequency-domain body angular velocity

-freqBodyGyro-std-Y - Standard deviation of the frequency-domain body angular velocity

-freqBodyGyro-std-Z - Standard deviation of the frequency-domain body angular velocity

-freqBodyGyroMeanFreq-X - Weighted average of the frequency components of the frequency-domain body angular velocity

-freqBodyGyroMeanFreq-Y - Weighted average of the frequency components of the frequency-domain body angular velocity

-freqBodyGyroMeanFreq-Z - Weighted average of the frequency components of the frequency-domain body angular velocity

-freqBodyAccMagnitudeMean - Average of the frequency components of the frequency-domain magnitude of body acceleration:

-freqBodyAccMagnitudeStdDev - Standard deviation of the frequency components of the frequency-domain magnitude of body acceleration:

-freqBodyAccMagnitudeMeanFreq - Weighted average of the frequency components of the frequency-domain magnitude of body acceleration:

-freqBodyAccJerkMagnitudeMean - Average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerkMagnitudeStdDev - Standard deviation of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

-freqBodyAccJerkMagnitudeMeanFreq - Weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

-freqBodyGyroMagnitudeMean - Average of the frequency components of the frequency-domain magnitude of body angular velocity

-freqBodyGyroMagnitudeStdDev - Standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity

-freqBodyGyroMagnitudeMeanFreq - Weighted average of the frequency components of the frequency-domain magnitude of body angular velocity

-freqBodyGyroJerkMagnitudeMean - Average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

-freqBodyGyroJerkMagnitudeStdDev - Standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

-freqBodyGyroJerkMagnitudeMeanFreq - Weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)
+SubjectID - subject performing the activity

+Activity - activity name

+tBodyAcc-mean()-X - Average time-domain body acceleration

+tBodyAcc-mean()-Y - Average time-domain body acceleration

+tBodyAcc-mean()-Z - Average time-domain body acceleration

+tBodyAcc-std()-X - Standard deviation of the time-domain body acceleration

+tBodyAcc-std()-Y - Standard deviation of the time-domain body acceleration

+tBodyAcc-std()-Z - Standard deviation of the time-domain body acceleration

+tGravityAcc-mean()-X - Average time-domain gravity acceleration

+tGravityAcc-mean()-Y - Average time-domain gravity acceleration

+tGravityAcc-mean()-Z - Average time-domain gravity acceleration

+tGravityAcc-std()-X - Standard deviation of the time-domain gravity acceleration

+tGravityAcc-std()-Y - Standard deviation of the time-domain gravity acceleration

+tGravityAcc-std()-Z - Standard deviation of the time-domain gravity acceleration

+tBodyAccJerk-mean()-X - Average time-domain body acceleration jerk (derivation of the acceleration in time)

+tBodyAccJerk-mean()-Y - Average time-domain body acceleration jerk (derivation of the acceleration in time)

+tBodyAccJerk-mean()-Z - Average time-domain body acceleration jerk (derivation of the acceleration in time)

+tBodyAccJerk-std()-X - Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time)

+tBodyAccJerk-std()-Y - Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time)

+tBodyAccJerk-std()-Z Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time)

+tBodyGyro-mean()-X - Average time-domain body angular velocity

+tBodyGyro-mean()-Y - Average time-domain body angular velocity

+tBodyGyro-mean()-Z - Average time-domain body angular velocity

+tBodyGyro-std()-X - Standard deviation of the time-domain body angular velocity

+tBodyGyro-std()-Y - Standard deviation of the time-domain body angular velocity

+tBodyGyro-std()-Z - Standard deviation of the time-domain body angular velocity

+tBodyGyroJerk-mean()-X - Average time-domain body angular velocity jerk (derivation of the angular velocity in time)

+tBodyGyroJerk-mean()-Y - Average time-domain body angular velocity jerk (derivation of the angular velocity in time)

+tBodyGyroJerk-mean()-Z - Average time-domain body angular velocity jerk (derivation of the angular velocity in time)

+tBodyGyroJerk-std()-X - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time)

+tBodyGyroJerk-std()-Y - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time)

+tBodyGyroJerk-std()-Z - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time)

+tBodyAccMag-mean() - Average of the time-domain magnitude of body acceleration

+tBodyAccMag-std() - Standard deviation of the time-domain magnitude of body acceleration

+tGravityAccMag-mean() - Average of the time-domain magnitude of gravity acceleration

+tGravityAccMag-std() - Standard deviation of the time-domain magnitude of gravity acceleration

+tBodyAccJerkMag-mean() - Average of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

+tBodyAccJerkMag-std() - Standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

+tBodyGyroMag-mean() - Average of the time-domain magnitude of body angular velocity

+tBodyGyroMag-std() - Standard deviation of the time-domain magnitude of body angular velocity

+tBodyGyroJerkMag-mean() - Average of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

+tBodyGyroJerkMag-std() - Standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

+fBodyAcc-mean()-X - Average frequency-domain body acceleration

+fBodyAcc-mean()-Y - Average frequency-domain body acceleration

+fBodyAcc-mean()-Z - Average frequency-domain body acceleration

+fBodyAcc-std()-X - Standard deviation of the frequency-domain body acceleration

+fBodyAcc-std()-Y - Standard deviation of the frequency-domain body acceleration

+fBodyAcc-std()-Z - Standard deviation of the frequency-domain body acceleration

+fBodyAcc-meanFreq()-X - Weighted average of the frequency components of the frequency-domain body acceleration

+fBodyAcc-meanFreq()-Y - Weighted average of the frequency components of the frequency-domain body acceleration

+fBodyAcc-meanFreq()-Z - Weighted average of the frequency components of the frequency-domain body acceleration

+fBodyAccJerk-men()-X - Average frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-mean()-Y - Average frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-mean()-Z - Average frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-std()-X - Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-std()-Y - Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-std()-Z - Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-meanFreq()-X - Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-meanFreq()-Y - Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyAccJerk-meanFreq()-Z - Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time)

+fBodyGyro-mean()-X - Average frequency-domain body angular velocity

+fBodyGyro-mean()-Y - Average frequency-domain body angular velocity

+fBodyGyro-mean()-Z - Average frequency-domain body angular velocity

+fBodyGyro-std()-X - Standard deviation of the frequency-domain body angular velocity

+fBodyGyro-std()-Y - Standard deviation of the frequency-domain body angular velocity

+fBodyGyro-std()-Z - Standard deviation of the frequency-domain body angular velocity

+fBodyGyro-meanFreq()-X - Weighted average of the frequency components of the frequency-domain body angular velocity

+fBodyGyro-meanFreq()-Y - Weighted average of the frequency components of the frequency-domain body angular velocity

+fBodyGyro-meanFreq()-Z - Weighted average of the frequency components of the frequency-domain body angular velocity

+fBodyAccMag-mean() - Average of the frequency components of the frequency-domain magnitude of body acceleration

+fBodyAccMag-std() - Standard deviation of the frequency components of the frequency-domain magnitude of body acceleration

+fBodyAccMag-meanFreq() - Weighted average of the frequency components of the frequency-domain magnitude of body acceleration

+fBodyBodyAccJerkMag-mean() - Average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

+fBodyBodyAccJerkMag-std() - Standard deviation of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

+fBodyBodyAccJerkMag-meanFreq() - Weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time)

+fBodyBodyGyroMag-mean() - Average of the frequency components of the frequency-domain magnitude of body angular velocity

+fBodyBodyGyroMag-std() - Standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity

+fBodyBodyGyroMag-meanFreq() - Weighted average of the frequency components of the frequency-domain magnitude of body angular velocity

+fBodyBodyGyroJerkMag-mean() - Average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

+fBodyBodyGyroJerkMag-std() - Standard deviation of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)

+fBodyBodyGyroJerkMag-meanFreq() - Weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time)